pywood21/holz_202209/README.md

  Accurate and quantitative analysis of cell wall deformation by computer vision

-The final aim of this repository is to submit current work to international journal (potential journal: Construction and building materials, Journal of materials science, Wood science and technology, Holzforschung).
+The final aim of this repository is to submit current work to international journal: Construction and building materials.

 ### Generation introduction of this repository: